mobarski/ai-bricks-v4/README.md

 Features:
 - unified interface to multiple Generative AI providers
 - strong support for local model servers (KoboldCpp, LMStudio, Ollama, LlamaCpp, tabbyAPI, ...)
-- ability to record requests and responses (sqlite) and generate reports (ie usage)
+- ability to record requests and responses (in sqlite) and generate reports (ie usage)
-- configuration driven approach (yaml + jinja2) to prompt templates
+- configuration driven approach to prompt templates (yaml + jinja2)
 - minimal dependencies (requests, yamja)

 AI Bricks focuses on providing basic building blocks rather than a complex framework.
 This aligns with research showing that [the most successful LLM implementations use simple, composable patterns rather than complex frameworks](https://www.anthropic.com/research/building-effective-agents).
 By keeping things minimal, it allows developers to build exactly what they need without unnecessary abstractions.